silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

 }
 ```

-They are some limitations:
+There are some limitations:
 * `chunkedFetch()` will ignore any limit or offset you have applied to your DataList
-* you can not "count" a chunked list or do any other call against it aside from iterating it
+* you cannot "count" a chunked list or do any other call against it aside from iterating it
-* while iterating over a chunked list, you can not perform any operation that would alter the order of the items.
+* while iterating over a chunked list, you cannot perform any operation that would alter the order of the items.

 ## ArrayList